canonical/charmed-etcd-operator/docs/deploy-etcd.md

 # Deploy etcd

-To deploy Charmed etcd, all you need to do is run the following command:
+To deploy charmed etcd, all you need to do is run the following command:

 ```shell
 juju deploy charmed-etcd -n 3 --channel 3.5/edge
 ```

 >**Note:** The `-n` flag is optional and specifies the number of units to
 > deploy.
-In this case, we are deploying three units of Charmed etcd.
+In this case, we are deploying three units of charmed etcd.
 We
 > recommend deploying at least three units for high availability.

 The command will fetch the charm from [Charmhub](https://charmhub.io/charmed-etcd?channel=3.5/edge)